stnolting/neorv32/README.md

     $ git clone https://github.com/stnolting/neorv32.git

-Create a new HW project with your FPGA synthesis tool of choice.
+Create a new HW project with your FPGA design tool of choice.
 Add all files from the [`rtl/core`](https://github.com/stnolting/neorv32/blob/master/rtl) folder to this project and add them to a **new library** called `neorv32`.

 You can either instantiate the [processor's top entity](https://github.com/stnolting/neorv32#top-entity) in you own project, or you